rjtsg/BlackJack/README.md

 # Poker

-Make a program that runs a poker game for 5 players.
-And register how often some kind of starting hand wins.
+Make a program that runs a poker game for up to 5 players.
+And register how often some kind of starting hand wins. several modules:
+* Card deck
+* Deal Cards
+* Check for winner
+* save data